altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/remote-debug/ug-remote-debug-agx5e-premium.md

 ![](images/option3.png)

-This page presents an example on how enable this remote debug feature on top of the GSRD.
+This page presents an example on how enable this remote debug feature on top of the HPS Baseline System Example Design (formerly known as "GSRD" or "Golden System Reference Design").

 ## Architecture